USS Bennington (CV-20): Operations off Iwo Jima

+Okinawa campaign

 On 14 March, she returned to sea.
 After several days of training exercises, Bennington and the other carriers of TF 58 steamed toward Kyushu, southernmost of the major Japanese home islands, to hit airfields and naval bases there in preparation for the projected invasion of Okinawa.
 Those attacks went forward on 18 March; and, the following day, Bennington aircraft struck the Kure Naval Arsenal and the area of Hiroshima.
 On the 20th, the aircraft of Bennington's Carrier Air Group 82 (CVG-82) again attacked airfields on Kyushu.
 That same day, Bennington and the other units of TF 58 began their retirement from Japanese waters and toward Okinawa to begin direct support for the landings.
 On 23 March, she began launching raids against Okinawa and the surrounding islands, concentrating primarily on Kerama Retto, a small group of islands located due west of the southern portion of Okinawa and which constituted the first objective of the invading force.
 That small group of islands, needed as a fleet anchorage and forward repair base, fell late the following day, and the fast carriers shifted their attention to softening up the main objective.

 That phase of the operation lasted until early on the morning of the initial landings on 1 April.
 After the assault force went ashore, Bennington and the other fast carriers began dividing their time between strikes on Okinawa and the surrounding islands in direct support of the occupying troops and raids on the Japanese home islands, primarily Kyushu, in distant support of the operation.
 On 7 April, Bennington aircraft helped stifle the last major action of the Imperial Japanese Navy.
 The battleship Yamato, escorted by light cruiser Yahagi and eight destroyers, came out of Japan in a desperate attempt to break up the landings at Okinawa.
 That force, lacking any air cover, was spotted on the 6th by American submarines; and, on the 7th, by American patrol planes.
 When TF 58 attack groups found the force on the 7th, Yamato, Yahagi, and four of the destroyers were sunk.
 The four destroyers that escaped also suffered damage but managed to reach the Sasebo Naval Arsenal.
 Bennington aviators claimed at least two torpedo hits on the battleship at the cost of a single plane from her air group.